To buy beef cattle, you must be a beef cattle producer, a licensed dealer or an agent of a licensed dealer.

 Remittance fees

 All licensed livestock dealers are required to remit fees on each head of cattle purchased.
-Depending on the type of sale the fee may be payable by the producer; licensed dealer who sells the cattle; consignor and the consignee.
+Depending on the type of sale, the fee may be payable by the producer; licensed dealer who sells the cattle; or the consignor and consignee.
 These fees are managed by the Livestock Financial Protection Board.

 Fees are remitted based on the type of operation.